mohsenpedramnia/resolve/docs/cheatsheet.md

 ## Serve Static Resources

-You can specify the static resource folder using the **staticDir** configuration option:
+You can specify the static resource folder using the **staticDir** configuration option.

 ##### config.app.js